oxfordBlueDevil/Painting-Classification/README.md

     4. Canny edge detector
     5. Sobel edge detector

 * We also created an implemenation for dominant color exctrations.
-We use mini batch k means to extract the most dominant colors for each image in our image pipeline.
+We use mini batch k means to extract the most dominant colors for each image/patch in our image pipeline.

 * Furthermore, we implented patch extraction for each of our images in our image pipeline.
 By extracting random patches, we can increase our training set immensly.
 Without this scheme, our supervised learning models would suffer from substantial overfitting.